mrnaveira/rust-blockchain/README.md

 ### Concurrency implementation

-In this project, the `main` thread spawns two OS threads:
+In this project, the `main` thread spawns three OS threads:
 * One for the **miner**.
-As mining is very CPU intensive, we want a dedicated OS thread to not slow down other operations in the application.
+As mining is very computationally-intensive, we want a dedicated OS thread to not slow down other operations in the application.
 In a real blockchain we would also want parallel mining (by handling a different subrange of nonces in each thread), but for simplicity we will only use one thread.
-* Another thread for the **REST API**.
+* Other thread for the **REST API**.
 The API uses [`actix-web`](https://github.com/actix/actix-web), which internally uses [`tokio`](https://crates.io/crates/tokio), so it's optimized for asynchronous operations.
-Having the API in a separate OS thread from the miner allows the `tokio` runtime to be executed parallel to it.
+* A thread for the **peer system**, that periodically sends and receives new blocks from peers over the network.

 Thread spawning and handling is implemented using [`crossbeam-utils`](https://crates.io/crates/crossbeam-utils) to reduce boilerplate code from the standard library.

-Also, both the miner and the API must **share** data, specifically the **block list** and the **transaction pool**.
-As they are accessed from different threads, those data structures are implement by using `Arc<Mutex>` to allow multiple concurrent writes and reads in a safe way.
+Also, all threads share data, specifically the **block list** and the **transaction pool**.
+Those two data structures are implement by using `Arc<Mutex>` to allow multiple concurrent writes and reads in a safe way from separate threads.

 ## Roadmap